15 Beautiful Arabic Words and Their Meanings

 Sadeeq صديق

-While the word Sadeeq means “friend”, it also originates from the word sidq صدق, which means truth.
+While the word Sadeeq means “friend”, it also originates from the root sidq صدق, which is in words meaning “truth” or “trust”.

 So it’s impossible to call someone your friend without calling them truthful, as someone in whom you have wholehearted faith.

-So according to the Arabs, truth and trustworthiness are the cornerstones of friendship.
+So according to the the etymological root of this word, truth and trustworthiness are related to friendship.

 The word nour means “light”, but also “radiance” and “vibrance”.